-As we head into fall, now is the perfect time to start thinking about your Flexible Spending Account for 2019.
+As we head into fall, now is the perfect time to start thinking about your Flexible Spending Account.

 Open enrollment in these accounts are generally held in the late fall, and in order to make the best use of them, you’ll need to do a little planning and research ahead of time.